 Once he had sobered, Henry smiled and said, "I also wanted to thank Rashidi for getting me Guillermo."

 Frank froze as he sat down, gazing at Henry unsurely.
-"He got Guillermo?" he asked with real alacrity.
+"He got Guillermo?"

 Leaning back with shocked pleasure, Frank swallowed and blinked.
 "Well, I'd be happy, but I want to know what Guillermo wants," he finally said.